camunda/camunda-tf-rosa/tmp/README.md

 kubectl config use "$CLUSTER_1"
 ```

-### 6. Configure clusters peering
+### 6. Configure Clusters Peering

-This step is necessary to connect the two cluster on their dedicated VPC
+This step is necessary to connect the two clusters via their dedicated VPCs.
+Follow the instructions below to configure VPC peering between Cluster 0 and Cluster 1:

 ```bash
 # Cluster 0